Step 5-2:

 Write Too Much

 Aim for 750 or 800 words.
-Content is most important.
+Content is most important, but at the same time, try not to double the word count.

 This is not the type of draft you would turn in for a grade in English class.
 It is a content draft, and it should be full of details.
 Remember revision and polish happen in later steps.